stakater-lab/movies-service/README.md

 - [ ] In JavaScript its preferred to use underscore instead of camelCase; i.e. user_name and not userName; so, we should change the fields in the token
 - [X] Override `config.authenticationEntryPoint()` and provide custom auth entry point - DONE
 - [X] Return app information on `/actuator/info` - DONE
-- [ ] Keep configs in one property file and secrets in another property file!
+- [X] Keep configs in one property file and secrets in another property file! - THIS WON'T WORK! `spring-cloud-kubernetes`
 - [ ] Load some configs from a shared lib e.g. `spring.mvc.hrow-exception-if-no-handler-found=true`
 - [ ] Just expose `/actuator/info` & `/actuator/health`; but rest must not be exposed to whole world we need to expose `/actuator/prometheus`
 - [ ] All configs should be provided through configmaps and secrets
-- [ ]

 ## How to get keycloak token?